xmaslo/log-signing-mpc/README.md

 The public certificate and the private key must be located in a subdirectory named `private` and public respectively.
 The certificate and the private key must be named `cert_{server_id}.pem` and `private_key_{server_id}.pem` respectively.

-For easier development usage, you can unpack the certificates stored in `examples/certs.zip`.
+For easier development usage, you can unpack the certificates in `examples/certs.zip`, which store 9 certificates with 100 years of validity (only use them for development).

 If the certificates are already expired you can run provided scripts create your own self-signed certificates:
 1. Navigate into `log-signing-mpc` directory.